britive/audit-logs-to-s3/README.md

 ~~~
 sam deploy --guided
 ~~~
-This will walk through all of the parameters and other questions.
+This will walk through all the parameters and other questions.
 They are listed below for clarity.

 ~~~
 Configuring SAM deploy